The EPT is a one-time assessment that helps CSU determine what reading and writing courses you should take upon enrollment.

-The following Conditionally Exempt statuses require students to continue preparation in the 12th grade by taking an approved English course and earn a grade of "C" or better.
-Students that do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless exemption was met through one of the following:
+- The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
+Students who do not meet the conditional requirement will need to participate in the CSU's Early Start Program, unless exemption was met through one of the following:

-- Old SAT Test: A score between 460–490 on the Critical Reading portion of the SAT Reasoning Test
+- Old SAT Test: A score between 460–490 on the Critical Reading section of the old SAT Reasoning Test

-- 19–21 on the English portion of the ACT exam
+- A score of 19–21 on the English section of the ACT® Test

 How Much Does It Cost?

-The fee for taking the EPT is $18.
+The fee for taking the EPT is $20.
 Payment is required at the time of registration and must be paid by credit card, e-check or PayPal®.
 If you cannot pay by credit card, e-check or PayPal, please contact ETS at EPT-ELMRequest@ets.org or 1-925-808-2142.
 Fees are nonrefundable during the two weeks prior to the test date.
 All fees are subject to change.